riking/AutoDelete/README-DOCKERHUB.md

 ### /path/to/storage/data/:/autodelete/data/

-This storage location is required to keep the channel, message and other persistent information inside.
+This storage location is required to keep the channel, message and other persistent information.

 ## Docker Run Example: